-Creating/protecting a safe camp environment involves awareness.
 Part of your job is to tell the camp director about anything that compromises the fun, growth, and well-being of a camper or another counselor or any behaviors that campers are exhibiting which suggest they are having difficulty adjusting to camp life.

-Tell me about any camper who is
+Tell your Cabin Area Director or the camp director about any camper who is:

-- Struggling with homesickness - Isolating him or herself from the rest of the cabin, tribe, etc. - Struggling to form friendships with other campers - Eating very little or refusing to eat - Bullying another camper physically or emotionally - Repeatedly using profane or graphic language - Having difficulty sleeping (trouble falling asleep, nightmares, bed-wetting, etc.) - Refusing to adhere to camp rules (consistently late, neglecting assigned chores, etc.) - Threatening to run away or to harm him or herself - Displaying inappropriate behaviors - Overly preoccupied with sexual matters
+- Struggling with homesickness - Isolating himself from the rest of the cabin, tribe, etc. - Struggling to form friendships with other campers - Eating very little or refusing to eat - Bullying another camper physically or emotionally - Using profane or graphic language - Having difficulty sleeping (trouble falling asleep, nightmares, bedwetting, etc.)

+- Refusing to adhere to camp rules (consistently late, neglecting assigned chores, etc.)

+- Threatening to run away or to harm himself

+- Displaying inappropriate behaviors

+- Overly preoccupied with sexual matters

-Tell me about any adult
+Tell the camp director about any adult:

-- Who you feel is stressed or who you think could use some support or relief - Who you feel is not taking care of him or herself - Whose behavior with campers is inappropriate, including... - Using profane or graphic language - Initiating or encouraging inappropriate contact with campers - Favoring one or several campers over others - Participating with campers in breaking camp rules - Being punitive in a way that is threatening or harmful - Social Media presence that is inconsistent with the ideals of camp - Making campers feel uncomfortable - Whose behavior with another counselor is inappropriate, including - Using profane or graphic language - o Initiating or encouraging inappropriate contact with counselors - Encouraging other counselors to behave inappropriately - Making another counselor uncomfortable
+- Who you feel is stressed or who you think could use some support or relief - Who you feel is not taking care of him or herself - Whose behavior with campers is inappropriate, including... - Using profane or graphic language - Initiating or encouraging inappropriate contact with campers - Favoring one or several campers over others - Participating with campers in breaking camp rules - Being punitive in a way that is threatening or harmful - Social Media presence that is inconsistent with the ideals of camp - Making campers feel uncomfortable - Whose behavior with another counselor is inappropriate, including: - O Using profane or graphic language - o Initiating or encouraging inappropriate contact with counselors - o Encouraging other counselors to behave inappropriately - O Making another counselor uncomfortable